 Research and development expenses.
 Research and development expenses for the years ended December 31, 2021 and 2020 were \$59.7 million and \$61.1 million, respectively.
 Research and development expenses include external and internal expenses, partially offset by third-party grants and funding arising from collaboration agreements.
 External expenses include clinical and non-clinical activities performed by contract research organizations, lab services, purchases of drug and diagnostic product materials and manufacturing development costs.
 We track external research and development expenses by individual program for phase 3 clinical trials for drug approval and premarket approval for diagnostics tests, if any.
 Internal expenses include employee-related expenses such as salaries, benefits and equity-based compensation expense.
-Other internal research and development expenses are incurred to support overall research and development activities and include expenses related to general overhead and facilities.
+Other internal research and development activities and include expenses related to general overhead and facilities.